So you have a Sony Playstation Portable (PSP). You love Sega games.

 For this purpose, our team has tried and tested a bunch of different emulators, and we can only recommend you these:

-In this article, we’ll review RetroArch and Pico Drive, two of the best options around.
+In this article, we’ll review RetroArch, Pico Drive, and DGEN, three of the best options around.

 It’s known for the broad compatibility across platforms.
 Not only on PC, but you can also run it on mobile devices.